katieburak/girls-in-DS/README.md

-# Girls in Data Science Summer Camp
+# Girls in Data Science Camp

 The Girls in Data Science Summer Camp at UBC aims to expose participants to a variety of topics in data science and statistics.
 This camp is offered for girls and other gender minorities in grades 8-12.
 Dates and registration for next year will be announced this spring.
 Please note that registration is free and spots are limited.